MetOffice/monio/README.md

 In the following scenarios, the only common parameter is an `atlas::FieldSet` that uses an `atlas::CubedSphereGrid` and an `atlas::Mesh` configured as a `"cubedsphere_dual"`.
 Passing an `atlas::FieldSet` of a different configuration can prevent MONIO from functioning correctly.

 Most of the functions in `monio::Monio` also take a reference to a `std::vector<consts::FieldMetadata>`.
 This is a standard C++ `std::vector` of `consts::FieldMetadata` structs defined in MONIO's `Constants.h` file.
 The struct instances in this vector must correspond to an `atlas::Field` in the `atlas::FieldSet`.
 They are accessed by the value of `FieldMetadata.jediName`.
 If an `atlas::Field` in the `atlas::FieldSet` has no corresponding instance of `consts::FieldMetadata`, they will not be processed.
 This may be an intended use-case.
-However, if an instance of `consts::FieldMetadata` does not correspond to a `atlas::Field` in the `atlas::FieldSet`, an exeption will be generated and program execution will cease.
+However, if an instance of `consts::FieldMetadata` does not correspond to an `atlas::Field` in the `atlas::FieldSet`, an exeption will be generated and program execution will cease.

 ### Reading State Files